hpcleuven/VscDocumentation/source/leuven/ThinKing7_quick_start.rst

 ThinKing is now also using LMOD as module system.
 Have a look at  :ref:`Software stack <software/software_stack>` for more information.

-There are several type of nodes in the ThinKing cluster: normal compute nodes with ivybridge or haswell processors and gpu nodes.
+There are several type of nodes in the ThinKing cluster: compute nodes with ivybridge or haswell processors and some gpu nodes.
+Have a look at the hardware pages for more information.

 Submit to a compute node